Reese McGuire Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective nine K/9, the 10th-best in the league.
+- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.62).
+- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).

-- Yankees pitchers combine to give up 74 total home runs at a rate of 1.1 per game (to rank 18th in the league).
+- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in the league).

-- The Yankees will send German (3-3) to the mound to make his 12th start of the season.
-He is 3-3 with a 3.69 ERA and 59 strikeouts through 61 2/3 innings pitched.
+- The Yankees will send Schmidt (2-6) to the mound to make his 14th start of the season.
+He is 2-6 with a 4.96 ERA and 66 strikeouts through 61 2/3 innings pitched.

-- The righty's last time out came on Sunday against the Los Angeles Dodgers, when he went 6 2/3 innings, surrendering one earned run while giving up four hits.
+- In his last appearance on Tuesday against the Chicago White Sox, the right-hander threw six innings, allowing three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.